How to Manage Pests

 High speed winds combined with blowing sand or hail can cause significant damage to bean plants, particularly those that have a tall growth habit and large leaves.

-When warranted and possible, grow short compact cultivars with small leaves, and plant rows in the direction of prevailing winds to minimize swaying.
+When warranted and possible, grow short compact varieties with small leaves, and plant rows in the direction of prevailing winds to minimize swaying.

 UC IPM Pest Management Guidelines: